 - (i) Internal Audit Unit

-- (ii) Information Communication Technology Unit
+- Information and Communication Technology Unit (ii)

-- (iii)Legal Unit
+- (iii) Legal Unit

-- (iv)Procurement Unit
+- (iv) Procurement Unit

-- (v) Investment Unit
+- (v) Investment unit

-- (vi)Monitoring and Evaluation
+- (vi) Monitoring and Evaluation

 12.0 PERSONS WITH DISABILITIES

 The Corporation does not discriminate persons with disabilities Persons with disabilities are recruited for those vacancies that they are able to fill.
 All necessary assistance is availed to them.